 1. Give Space

-Everyone needs to let their emotions out, and the same goes for children.
+Everyone needs to let their emotions out.
+The same goes for children.
 Let your child have their toddler tantrum so that they can express their feelings and get them out of their system.
 Yes, this might involve screaming and yelling, but it’s necessary.
 When they are done they will be able to function normally, so just let them go.

-A lot of parents think that they should try and work out the tantrum with their little one, but this is actually not the best solution.
-Since your child is not thinking clearly, they are not going to respond to reasoning.
-Most experts agree that anything you try and do will actually make the situation worse, so the best solution is to just ignore it.
+A lot of parents think that they should try to work out the tantrum with their little one, but this is actually not the best solution.
+Since your child is not thinking clearly, they are not going to respond to reason.
+Most experts agree that anything you try to do will actually make the situation worse, so the best solution is to just ignore the tantrum.

 3. Control Your Emotions

 It’s likely that your child’s spike in emotions is going to spike your own, but you need to keep it together!
-Stop, don’t lose control and start screaming or yelling at them, because it’s not going to do anything but make it worse.
-Stay calm and know that these emotions will eventually pass.
+Stop, don’t lose control, and start screaming or yelling at them, because it’s not going to do anything but make the situation worse.
+Stay calm and know that these emotions will eventually pass for both of you.
 This can be difficult, but practice will make perfect.
-Try taking deep breaths and closing your eyes if you need to become calmer.
+Try taking deep breaths and closing your eyes if you need to calm down.